w3c/wot-architecture/REQUIREMENTS/link-relation-types.md

 There is already a RFC / Iana naming scheme for link relatinos, we can adopt those.

+If the type is a URL, a link is the natural chice for represnting it.

 when you think about how you model things in UML: inheritance, implementation, aggregation

-"Source", to identify a directory.
-"Inheritance/implements" for Thing Model - TD relationship "Containment": "contained by" or "is contained" - system components "Aggregation": set of entities
+"Source"/"Search", to identify the source from which the TD was obtained (e.g. a device, database, directory) "Inheritance/implements" for Thing Model - TD relationship "Containment": "contained by" or "is contained" - system components "Aggregation": set of entities
 "Collection":
-"Metadata", e.g. company, maintainer, ...
+"Metadata", e.g. company, maintainer, license ...
+"Documentation":
+("Current")
+"Previous": version of the document
+"member", "Item"
+"manifest": point to SW implementing the TD
+"Profile": denote compliance

+#### Not in IANA list:
+"proxy-to" (security or protocol proxy or both) "twin-of"
+"shadow": caching data
+"simulation", could be a shadow or a twin

 ### Entity types:
 * Thing model